What is Lion's Mane Mushroom?

 Lion's Mane's Erinacine A has also been reported to increase NGF expression and secretion, lower inflammation, prevent amyloid-beta toxicity, protect against ER stress, increase myelination, and protect against oxidative stress.
 (6)

-Consuming this extraordinary fungus can still give you great benefits even if you don't have any specific health problems.
-It improves memory and concentration, positively affects your mood and the quality of your sleep.
+Consuming this extraordinary fungus can still benefit you even if you have no specific health problems.
+It improves memory and concentration and positively affects your mood and sleep quality.

-Studies have shown that Lion's Mane appears to protect against oxidative stress and inflammation and positively affects blood glucose, triglycerides, and cholesterol in animal models of diabetes.
+Studies have shown that Lion's Mane protects against oxidative stress and inflammation and positively affects blood glucose, triglycerides, and cholesterol in animal models of diabetes.

 Lion's Mane Erinacine A protects neurons, reduces infarct volume, and reduces oxidative stress and inflammation.
 (7)

-In rodent models of diabetes, treatment with Lion's Mane has also been shown to be effective against inflammation in the brain, liver oxidative stress, and lowering blood glucose, weight gain, and triglyceride.
+In rodent models of diabetes, treatment with Lion's Mane has also been shown to be effective against inflammation in the brain and liver oxidative stress, as well as lowering blood glucose, weight gain, and triglyceride.

 Depression is a common neuropsychiatric disorder that affects more than 300 million people of all ages.
 The common signs of depression include loss of interest in daily activities, difficulty concentrating, fatigue, sleep problems, persistent sadness, and restlessness.
 (8)